jader-leite/ghr-search/README.md

 # GHR Search - GitHub Repository Search App

-A modern web application for searching GitHub repositories and managing your favorite repositories.
+A modern web application for searching GitHub repositories and managing your favorites repositories.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features